Try this game and lesson plan to reinforce learners’ understanding of bonding

 Learning objectives

-- Write down one similarity between the bonding or properties of sodium chloride and iron.
+- Ask learners to write down on their mini whiteboards one similarity between the structure or properties of sodium chloride and iron.

-- Identify one difference between the bonding or properties of sodium chloride and iron.
+- Repeat the task, but this time ask learners to identify one difference between the structure or properties of sodium chloride and iron.

 - Give each team one ‘Bingo card’ and one ‘Substance name card’ (several pairs may have the same name).